murphye/tame-spring-microservices-graphql/README.md

-# StitchPics GraphQL + Lilo Demo Application
+# *"Pictograph"* GraphQL + Lilo Demo

-This is an Instagram-like application that has 4 microservices with a GraphQL endpoint:
+*Pictograph* is an Instagram-like demo application that has 4 microservices with a GraphQL endpoint:

-1. **Pics:** Returns JSON with pictures metadata
+1. **pic-service:** Returns JSON with Pic metadata
-2. **Users:** Returns JSON
+2. **user-service:** Returns JSON for User data
-3. **Likes:** Returns JSON for Users who liked Pics
+3. **like-service:** Returns JSON for Users who liked Pics
-4. **Gateway** Returns JSON with an aggregation of Pics, Users, and Likes
+4. **pictograph-gateway** Returns JSON with an aggregation of Pics, Users, and Likes

 ## Sample Results